jrmshrdd/Spotify-Song-Popularity-Prediction/README.md

 **Snowflake deployment**
 **License:** MIT

 >Spotify Song Popularity Prediction is a production-style mini project that predicts the likelihood a Spotify track becomes a hit based on core audio features.
-It showcases the full DS workflow—data prep, model training (Logistic Regression, Random Forest, XGBoost), evaluation, and an interactive Streamlit dashboard—plus optional deployment on Snowflake Streamlit Apps. **Snowflake Streamlit Apps**.
+It showcases the full DS workflow—data prep, model training (Logistic Regression, Random Forest, XGBoost), evaluation, and an interactive Streamlit dashboard—plus optional deployment on **Snowflake Streamlit Apps**.

 ---